CESOP reporting: rules, thresholds and who must file

 This is where most cross-border fintechs lose three months they did not budget for.

-6. Reporting cadence and deadlines
+6. Reporting cadence and the two-step deadline

-| Quarter | Period covered | Filing deadline |
+| Quarter | Period covered | PSP filing deadline |

 |---|---|---|